yourdevkalki/arbitrum-vibekit/README.md

 To clone Vibekit in Cursor:

-1. Open Cursor and click "Clone Repository" in the welcome screen
+1. Open Cursor and click "Clone Repository" in the welcome screen.
-2. Paste the repository URL: `https://github.com/EmberAGI/arbitrum-vibekit.git`
+2. Paste the repository URL: `https://github.com/EmberAGI/arbitrum-vibekit.git`.
-3. Choose your local directory and click "Clone"
+3. Choose your local directory and click "Clone".
 4. Once cloned, Cursor will automatically detect the `.cursor/rules` folder and set up the AI context.

 #### 🧠 Crafting Effective AI Prompts